RoganDawes/P4wnP1_aloa/README.md

 P4wnP1_cli hid run -c 'type("line 1\nline 2\nline 3 followed by pressing RETURN three times\n\n\n")'
 ```

-But what about special keys or key combinations ?
+But what about special keys or key combinations?

 The `press` command comes to help!

-Pressing CTRL+ALT+DELETE
+Let's use `press` to send CTRL+ALT+DELETE to the USB host:

 ```
 P4wnP1_cli hid run -c 'press("CTRL ALT DELETE")'
 ```

-*Note: all 3 keys have been modifiers in the last example*
+*Note: Two of keys have been modifiers (CTRL and ALT) and only one has been an actual key (DELETE)*

-Press the non-modifier key A:
+Let's press the key 'A' without any modifier key:

 ```
 P4wnP1_cli hid run -c 'press("A")'
 ```

-*Note: The resulting output should be a lowercase 'a', because `press` interprets 'A' as key.
-In contrast, the `type`
+The resulting output should be a lowercase 'a', because `press("A")` interprets 'A' as key.
+The command `type("A")`,
-command would try to press a key combination, which results in an uppercase 'A' output character.*
+on the other hand, tries to press a key combination which should result in an uppercase 'A' output character.

-Combine a modifier and a non-modifier key, to get an uppercase 'A' as resulting character:
+Let's combine a modifier and a non-modifier key, in order to produce an uppercase 'A' output character (mimic the
+behavior of `type("A"):

 ```
 P4wnP1_cli hid run -c 'press("SHIFT A")'
 ```

+This should have produced an uppercase A output.

+It is important to understand, that `press` interprets the given its key arguments as keys, while type tries to find the
+appropriate key combinations to produce the intended output characters.

-Combine `press` and `type`.
+In a last example, let's combine `press` and `type`.

 ```
 P4wnP1_cli hid run -c 'type("before caps\n"); press("CAPS"); type("after caps\n"); press("CAPS");'